KwypeSoft/VeriPromptDemo/README.md

 Full-stack reference for generating AI artwork, storing it on IPFS, and minting NFTs secured on Ethereum.

+**IMPORTANT**: right now, only the contract owner is allowed to **mint** NFTs.
+This demo isn’t meant to be a full production app, but you could make it one by relaxing the minting permission in the Solidity contract so anyone can mint.

 ## System Snapshot
 - **Frontend** — Lit + Vite UI in [`src/veriprompt-app.ts`](src/veriprompt-app.ts ) renders the wallet workflow, image preview, and minting controls.
 - **Backend** — Google Cloud Function `generateAndStore` orchestrates Vertex AI Imagen, Vision annotations, Google Cloud Storage, and Pinata IPFS pinning.